Mortgage Lender and Broker Act; broker duties and liability. (HB1776)

 Description

 Mortgage Lender and Broker Act; broker duties and liability.
 Imposes upon mortgage brokers the duties to (i) act in the borrowers best interest and in the utmost good faith toward the borrower and not to compromise a borrowers right or interest in favor of anothers right or interest, including a right or interest of the mortgage broker; (ii) make reasonable efforts to secure a loan that is in the best interests of the borrower considering borrower circumstances and loan characteristics, including the product type, rates, charges, and repayment terms of the loan; and (iii) use reasonable skill, care, and diligence.
 The measure authorizes a borrower who has suffered a loss as a result of any violation of the Mortgage Lender and Broker Act to bring an action to recover actual damages, attorney fees, and court costs.
 If the violation was willful, the damages may be increased up to treble the amount of damages sustained.
-View Full Text »
+Read the Bill »

 Outcome